 SparseCollection Web Worker Lifecycle

-will create a worker thread on demand when necessary.
+The SparseCollection will create a worker thread on demand when necessary.
 After it is created, the worker will

 live until it is manually terminated.
 Additionally, any instance of a SparseCollection will create its own worker;